Index for Senescence:

 So may we rise from blighted doom, and kiss.

-Short summary (more details to come): This sonnet retells the fairy tale of Princess Pyra and Prince Fluvius.
+This sonnet retells the fairy tale of Princess Pyra and Prince Fluvius.
 They are characters from a story in a collection of tales by Mary De Morgan called “On a Pincushion”.
 Pyra is a fire fairy and Fluvius a water prince, and although they fell in love, their natures and political circumstances made it impossible for them to be together: “For flame and water, each annihilate.”
-They find a solution in this annihilation, or rather rebirth, where by joining their separate natures don't destroy each other, but combine to render them two different creatures that can be together.
+They find a solution to this conundrum of annihilation, paradoxically, but risking their destruction.
+By joining, the are reborn, their previous natures remade, rendering them two different creatures that can be together.
 Instead of obliteration, they find transformation.
-Once upon a time, the beloved told the poet this story, believing it mirrored the impossibility of their own union, hoping that they could transcend those difficulties.
-But life was not to be like this fairy tale.
+Once upon a time, the beloved told the poet this story, convinced that it mirrored the impossibility of their own union, hoping that they could transcend those difficulties.
+But real life is not a fairy tale.

 Into the West